Synagogue: Second Temple period

-In 1995, Howard Clark Kee argued that synagogues were not a developed feature of Jewish life prior to the First Jewish-Roman War (66-73 CE).
-Kee interpreted his findings as evidence that the mentions of synagogues in the New Testament, including Jesus's visitations of synagogues in various Jewish settlements in Israel, were anachronistic.
-However, by 2018, Mordechai Aviam reported that there were now at least nine synagogues excavated known to pre-date the destruction of the Jerusalem Temple in 70 CE, including in Magdala, Gamla, Masada, Herodium, Modi‘in (Kh.
-Umm el-‘Umdan), Qiryat Sepher (Kh.
-Bad ‘Issa), and Kh.
-Diab.
+In 2018, Mordechai Aviam reported that there were now at least nine synagogues excavated known to pre-date the destruction of the Jerusalem Temple in 70 CE, including in Magdala, Gamla, Masada, Herodium, Modi'in (Khan Umm el-'Umdan), Qiryat Sepher (Khan Bad 'Issa), and Khan Diab.
 Aviam concluded that he thought almost every Jewish settlement at the time, whether it was a polis or a village, had a synagogue.